aarnphm/aarnphm.github.io/content/thoughts/university/eng-3px3/Net Value Function.md

 Unit matching and conversion

-marginal value, quantity-dependent value
+> [!notes] marginal value, quantity-dependent value
-> marginal net value decreases

-> _marginal net value_ of buying an appl eis the change in NV from buying one more apple (slope of NVF wrt number of apple bought)

-> either subsequent items gives more NV or lower costs.
+> _marginal net value_ of buying an apple is the change in NV from buying one more apple (slope of NVF wrt number of apple bought) either subsequent items gives more NV or lower costs. ^marginal-value

 ![[thoughts/university/eng-3px3/marginal-apple-q.jpeg]]